axians/microServiceBus.docs/nav/_quickreference/site-verification.md

 > The *Site Verification Test* is using [mocha](https://mochajs.org/) which comes preinstalled for you *Node*.

 ### Create your first test
 Writing a verification tests are just like writing a normal *Service*.
 In the [microServiceBus.com portal](https://microServiceBus.com) navigate to *Scripts & Services* using the navigation menu.
-Click the **CRAETE NEW** button.
+Click the **CREATE NEW** button.
 Set a name, filename and description.
 Before you hit the *CREATE* button, select **Test file** in the *Service type* drop-down list.

 #### Test parameters
 In many scenarios you need the site engineer to be able to provide input to the test, such as which *serial port* or IP address to use.
 As with normal *Services*, add your parameters in the *Static Properties* tab.